nadethoughts/Aetheria/World/Characters/Angel.md

 ### Rivals/Enemies
 - **[Gald Ironfang](Gald.md)**: Though not an enemy, Gald's bitterness and provocations create tension.
 Angel constantly strives to mend their relationship.

+# GM Kowledge
+## Goals and Aspirations
+Angel seeks to heal the rifts caused by [the Flaming Retribution](../Events/The-Flaming-Retribution.md) and help rebuild a compassionate, inclusive society.
+She dreams of creating a sanctuary where all races and backgrounds are accepted and valued.

 ## Fears and Phobias
 Angel fears failing her community and losing more loved ones.
 She is also wary of the resentment and hatred that can fester within the survivors, threatening their unity and peace.